 In Prison Break, Brad Bellick, who spent the first two seasons as a main antagonist and the third as a pain in the arse before joining the heroes in season 4, sacrificed himself to ensure the grand plan would be completed.
 They make a point to show the character's dead body by the time the episode is out, just to be clear.

 The series finale has Michael Scofield sacrificing himself so the final prison break can succeed and his wife and unborn child can be free.
+However, the nosebleed implies that his condition was not cured and he was going to die anyway.

 In Power Rangers in Space, Zordon, who, after being held hostage and drained of energy for a year, begged the man that had finally arrived to rescue him to stab his can, which was done after some convincing.
 The resulting magical explosion destroyed the enemy army throughout the universe, turned three villains human, and brought the rescuer's recently deceased sister back to life.